FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Limitations.md

 ## Decryption Key

-Decryption key is stored locally on the machine - until the addition of a key management system which will be a part of future versions, the decryption keys are stored locally on the node.
+Decryption key is stored locally on each node - until the addition of a more complete solution which will be a part of future versions, the decryption keys are stored by the node for ease of use.
 This means that (obviously), you shouldn't store any real sensitive data or private keys on the testnet.

 ## Security

 The current iteration of the network does not include multiple components (such as input knowledge proofs, threshold decryption, execution proofs, etc.) that are critical for the security of data and network keys.
-These features will be added iteratively as we move towards full release.
+These features will be added iteratively as we move towards full release - this should be obvious, but please **do not store any valuable information on the network as long as it is in the testnet phase**.

 ## Randomness